Dollar slips, hits three-and-a-half-month low vs loonie, as eyes turn to Fed

-NEW YORK The U.S. dollar fell to its lowest against the Canadian dollar since late February on Tuesday after hawkish comments from Bank of Canada Governor Stephen Poloz.
+NEW YORK (Reuters) - The U.S. dollar fell to its lowest against the Canadian dollar since late February on Tuesday after hawkish comments from Bank of Canada Governor Stephen Poloz.

 Poloz said that the central bank's 2015 interest rate cuts "have largely done their work," signalling that the BOC could raise interest rates sooner than previously thought.